yelinaung/hugo-blog/content/posts/static-pods-16th-dec-2021.md

     ports:
     - containerPort: 80
 ```
-`kubelet` will periodically check the folder and automatically create the Pod.
+`kubelet` will periodically check the folder and create the Pod.
 We should be seeing the `nginx` Pod up and running shortly.
 We can customize the folder path with `--pod-manifest-path` when we run `kubelet` process.
-Control plane from the Master Node is not involved in creating static Pod.
+The Control plane from the Master Node is not involved in creating a static Pod.
-However, once the api-server is reachable, `kubelet` will notify a record on the api-server (a mirror Pod record).
-So that we can see the pods when we do `kubectl get pods`.
+Yet, once the `api-server` is reachable, kubelet will notify a record on the `api-server` as a mirror Pod record.
+So that we can see the pods when we do `kubectl` get pods.

 ##### When is this actually useful?
-Mostly of the time, we won't have to create one like this.
+Most of the time, we won't have to create one like this.
 Static pods are usually used by software bootstrapping Kubernetes itself.
-e.g [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) uses static pods to bring up Kubernetes control plane components like api-server, controller-manager as static pods.
+One use is [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).
+During the setup, kubeadm uses static pods to bring up Kubernetes control plane components like api-server, controller-manager.